Sit-ups: How to do them with proper form and why it matters

 In the sit-ups vs crunches debate, which is better?

 When it comes to which is best, it depends on your goals.
-Sit-ups are more challenging than crunches, as you lift higher off the ground, but if you suffer from back or neck issues, or you're a beginner, it might be safer to opt for crunches.
+Sit-ups are more challenging than crunches, as you lift higher off the ground, but if you suffer from back or neck issues or are a beginner, it might be safer to opt for crunches.
 However, some people struggle with their lower back during crunches, so it's best to see what works for you and opt for other ab exercises if they both hurt your lower back.

 How can you make sit-ups harder or easier?